ansys/pymapdl/README.rst

     :target: https://pyansys.readthedocs.io/

 This Python module allows you to:
- - Interactively control an instance of ANSYS v17.0 + using Python.
+ - Interactively control an instance of ANSYS v14.5 + using Python on Linux, >=17.0 on Windows.
  - Extract data directly from binary ANSYS v14.5+ files and to display or animate them.
  - Rapidly read in binary result ``(.rst)``, binary mass and stiffness ``(.full)``, and ASCII block archive ``(.cdb)`` files.